Piotr1215/kubernetes-ai-learning/slides/slides.md

 - 💼 Implementing the draft using Flowise
 - 🛠️ Creating an API using Python Flask
-- 💻 Communicating with a local Kind cluster that has Crossplane installed.
+- 💻 Communicating with a local Kind cluster that has Kuberentes installed.
 - 💬 Embedding a chatbot on a web page.

 ---